 Gradually Increase Difficulty

-As your dog becomes more comfortable with the paddleboard on land or in shallow water, gradually to deeper water and eventually to full paddleboarding sessions.
+As your dog becomes more comfortable with the paddleboard on land or in shallow water, gradually progress to deeper water and eventually to full paddleboarding sessions.
 Take your time and go at your dog's pace, always monitoring their comfort level and adjusting accordingly.
 By gradually increasing the difficulty, you'll help build your dog's confidence and ensure a positive paddleboarding experience.

 Getting Your Dog Comfortable on the Paddleboard